MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 ![tube_display](gshpic2.jpg)

-Pins 3-5 are connected internally at a near short (.5 ohms) Pins 1-6 are also connected interally at a near short (.5 ohms) (filament with oxide coating - produces shotnoise) pin 7 is NC
+Pins 3-5 are connected internally at a near short (.5 ohms) Pins 1-6 are also connected interally at a near short (.5 ohms) (filament with oxide coating - thermionic emission) pin 7 is NC
 Pins 2 and 4 are connected to the sleave of the filament.